SheathedBlade/quartz/content/Information/Factions of Luciradis.md

 ### Background

-The illusionists are one of two factions of akumaros descended from the Empyrean Concept, [[Empyrean Concepts#The Reflection|the Reflection]].
+The illusionists are one of two factions of akumaros descended from the protean concept, [[Protean Concepts#The Reflection|the Reflection]].

 ## Luxori Covenant